Hybrid Symmetry Breaking in Classical Spin Models With Subsystem Symmetries: Summary and outlook

 Subsystem symmetries provide new possibilities to explore novel states of matter beyond existing frameworks of global and gauge symmetries.
 In this work we showed that breaking them can lead to unconventional phases where the system breaks various symmetries in different submanifolds.
 We referred to this phenomenon as hybrid symmetry breaking and demonstrated it with the compass-model limits of a classical cubic Heisenberg-Kitaev Hamiltonian (Section~\ref{sec:model_op}).
 Because of a planar subsystem symmetry, the low-temperature phase in the anti-Kitaev limit of this model is magnetic within a plane but nematic-like between planes.
 Similarly, its Kitaev limit simultaneously possesses an in-chain magnetic order, an inter-chain nematic order, and an inter-plane higher-rank nematic order due to a line-flip symmetry.

 We further investigated their phase transitions comprehensively utilizing large-scale Monte Carlo simulations.
 Our results consolidated the non-standard first-order scaling that takes subextensive degeneracies into account.
-We found strong evidence that the leading finite-size correction for the anti-Kitaev limit follows a $L^{-2}$ scaling, instead of a conventional $L^{-3}$ behavior (Section~\ref{sec:anti-Kitaev}).
-We also observed a strong violation of the conventional scaling in the Kitaev limit and argued that single-term fits are not favored due to a prolonged sub-leading correction (Section~\ref{sec:Kitaev}).
+We found strong evidence that the leading finite-size correction for the anti-Kitaev limit follows an $L^{-2}$ scaling instead of a conventional $L^{-3}$ behavior (Sec. ~\ref{sec:anti-Kitaev}).
+We also observed a strong violation of the conventional scaling in the Kitaev limit and argued that single-term fits are not favored due to a prolonged sub-leading correction (Sec.~\ref{sec:Kitaev}).

 Our work enriches the scenarios of conventional spontaneous symmetry breaking and sheds light on the influences of subsystem symmetries in phase transitions.
-The results are also useful for distinguishing genuine effects of fractons which require additional geometrical constraints besides the presence of a subsystem symmetry~\cite{Vijay16}.
+The results are also useful for distinguishing the genuine effects of fractons, which require additional geometrical constraints besides the presence of a subsystem symmetry~\cite{Vijay16}.

 Several interesting issues deserve future studies.
 The first question is if this hybrid symmetry breaking is relevant for quantum systems.
-This is promising as its occurrence in classical models essentially originates from symmetries.
+This is promising, as its occurrence in classical models essentially originates from symmetries.
 Another exciting direction is investigating its impact on dynamical and transport behaviors of a system.
-It was recently shown that a $U(1)$ subsystem symmetry can lead to anomalous subdiffusion and new hydrodynamical universality classes~\cite{Iaconis19, Gromov20}.
+It was recently shown that a U(1) subsystem symmetry can lead to anomalous subdiffusion and new hydrodynamical universality classes~\cite{Iaconis19, Gromov20}.
 Those subdimensional orders arising from a hybrid symmetry breaking naturally support different quasiparticles and can potentially have distinct diffusion properties.
-Moreover, it is also important to understand if there is a generic symmetry reason why known $3D$ subsystem symmetrical models commonly undergo a first-order phase transition.
-Examples aside from the two cases studied here include the two dual spin models of the X-cube code~\cite{Song21,Mueller14}, dual models of the checkerboard and Haah's codes~\cite{Vijay16, Haah11, note_claim}, and a breathing pyrochlore magnet~\cite{Yan20}.
+Moreover, it is also important to understand if there is a generic symmetry reason why known 3D subsystem symmetrical models commonly undergo a first-order phase transition.
+Examples aside from the two cases studied here include the two dual spin models of the X-cube code~\cite{Song22,Mueller14}, dual models of the checkerboard and Haah's codes~\cite{Vijay16, Haah11, note_claim}, and a breathing pyrochlore magnet~\cite{Yan20}.
 The answer to this question can be crucial for the future development of field theories of subsystem symmetry breaking.